London2600/Pico/content/articles/20150827_some_random_ctf.md

 > "Injection flaws are often found in SQL, LDAP, Xpath, or NoSQL queries; OS commands; XML parsers, SMTP Headers, program arguments, etc"

 I took a scenic route to get this one.
-I was running various posts through Fiddler when I realised that the GETs were returning more bytes than the POSTs, even though the POSTs displayed more text.
+I was running various requests through Fiddler when I realised that the GETs were returning more bytes than the POSTs, even though the POSTs displayed more text.
 A quick look shows that the GETs have a chunk of Javacript included which dumps something to console.log.
 I reloaded the page in a browser, checked the console in Firebug and see the message:

 ~~~~~~
 The file passwords/accounts.txt is full